scidsg/project-info/hush-line/Press-Releases/Hush Line Launch/press-release.md

 **Contact Information**

-Glenn Sorrentino
+Glenn Sorrentino<br>
-Executive Director, Science & Design, Inc. glenn@scidsg.org
+Executive Director, Science & Design, Inc.<br>
+glenn@scidsg.org

 ------------

 # Hush Line: A new whistleblowing platform for organizations and individuals
-## _Science & Design, Inc. launches the first platform for responsible disclosure that is open-source and non-profit managed._
+## Science & Design, Inc. launches the first platform for responsible disclosure that is open-source and non-profit managed.

 **Las Vegas, NV, Aug 8, 2024** – Today, Science & Design, Inc., a 501(c)(3) organization based in California, US, is excited to announce the launch of Hush Line, the first open-source managed whistleblowing platform designed for journalists, business leaders, and educators!
 Hush Line provides an easy-to-use, secure, and private way for anyone to receive confidential information from their communities.